ATIC-Yugandhar/cis-eks-kyverno/opentofu/compliant/README.md

 ## Workflow

 1. **Provision Infrastructure**
-   - Run `terraform apply` from your local machine or CI/CD to create the VPC, EKS, S3 bucket, and the SSM-enabled automation EC2 instance in a private subnet.
+   - Run `tofu apply` (or `terraform apply`) from your local machine or CI/CD to create the VPC, EKS, S3 bucket, and the SSM-enabled automation EC2 instance in a private subnet.

 2. **Connect to the Automation Instance (via SSM)**
-   - After `terraform apply`, get the SSM connect command:
+   - After `tofu apply`, get the SSM connect command:
      ```sh
-     terraform -chdir=terraform/compliant output automation_instance_ssm_command
+     tofu -chdir=opentofu/compliant output automation_instance_ssm_command
      ```
    - Use the output command to start an SSM session:
      ```sh